 Housing Discrimination in Hawaii

-- Refusing to accept reasonable accommodations requested by a tenant
+- Refusing to make reasonable accommodations

 Additional Landlord Tenant Regulations in Hawaii

 Landlords in Hawaii are required to provide at least 2 days’ advance notice before they enter an occupied unit.
 It is not clear whether this notice has to be written.
 Landlords are not required to get permission to enter in the case of emergencies.

 Small Claims Court in Hawaii